P versus NP problem: History

-The precise statement of the P versus NP problem was introduced in 1971 by Stephen Cook in his seminal paper "The complexity of theorem proving procedures" (and independently by Leonid Levin in 1973).
+The precise statement of the P versus NP problem was introduced in 1971 by Stephen Cook in his seminal paper "The complexity of theorem proving procedures", and independently by Leonid Levin in 1973.

-Although the P versus NP problem was formally defined in 1971, there were previous inklings of the problems involved, the difficulty of proof, and the potential consequences.
+Although the P versus NP problem was formally defined in 1971, there were previous inklings of the underlying problems involved.
 In 1955, mathematician John Nash wrote a letter to the National Security Agency, speculating that the time required to crack a sufficiently complex code would increase exponentially with the length of the key.
-If proved (and Nash was suitably skeptical), this would imply what is now called P ≠ NP, since a proposed key can be verified in polynomial time.
-Another mention of the underlying problem occurred in a 1956 letter written by Kurt Gödel to John von Neumann.
-Gödel asked whether theorem-proving (now known to be co-NP-complete) could be solved in quadratic or linear time, and pointed out one of the most important consequences—that if so, then the discovery of mathematical proofs could be automated.
+If proved, this would imply what is now called P ≠ NP, since a proposed key can be verified in polynomial time.
+In a 1956 letter written by Kurt Gödel to John von Neumann, Gödel asked whether theorem-proving (now known to be co-NP-complete) could be solved in quadratic or linear time, and posited that if so, then the discovery of mathematical proofs could be automated.